Central banks and corporations are buying gold. What do they know?

 Mark Alyn: We’ve talked about why people should invest in gold.
 And maybe that’s not the right word “invest,” but “buy” gold to protect their assets.

-Jake Kennedy: I am gonna go back to the interview we recently did with Congressman Ron Paul.
-[In an] exclusive interview he says you buy gold as an insurance policy.
+Jake Kennedy: Ron Paul has recently said that you buy gold as an insurance policy.
 And right now he said it would be the best time to be buying because gold is down, and you are buying it to either convert out of risky assets into a hard asset or tangible asset, and take advantage again of the low prices.
 But you buy it as an insurance policy, as a hedge against all the crazy things that we are reading that could ultimately happen with our economy.

 Will Hart: And to go even further as Jake you were mentioning, it’s not just Ron Paul, but you got billionaires like Warren Buffet flat out saying: hard assets.
 I believe in a previous episode Jake mentioned about him buying rail roads, but gold is right there, again a hard asset, something that is not gonna take a giant tumble that the experts are predicting is coming any day now.